abetusk/dev/notes/Writing-Notes.md

   happen to them.
 * Make a protagonist that has clear visible goals
 * (Maybe only for comedies) have protagonist have learning moments where initial goal changes
-* Each minute shoul dhave ticking clocks, reaising stakes, good news / bad news
+* Each minute should have ticking clocks, realising stakes, good news / bad news
 * Need peaks and valleys of intensity
 * Protagonist should have flaws, should have sympathy for antagonist